ryanbrecher/ryanbrecher/README.md

 ### Hi there 👋

 I'm Ryan, an accomplished senior cybersecurity professional with a robust background encompassing 7+ years of expertise in networking, voice, system administration, cloud (AWS/Azure), and web development using HTML, CSS, JavaScript and popular libraries.
 I've primarily worked at global ISP/MSPs for over 5 years and now with a gloabl MSSP for the last 2 years.
-I also have experience in DevOps tools with a particular interest in growing my knowledge in DevSecOps.
+I also have some hands-on experience with DevOps tools with a particular interest in growing my knowledge in DevSecOps.

 🧑‍💻 **A few of my key skills are:**
 <br>